BryanTheLai/StackRAG-Backend/README.md

 ### 9.5 Code Structure

 The implementation follows the structure outlined in Chapter 2.3, using `src/llm/` for AI clients and `src/services/` for processing logic, orchestrated by `src/pipeline.py`.
+Future API code will likely reside in `src/api/`.

 ### 9.6 Version Control

 Git and GitHub are used for version control.
 The `.gitignore` file prevents secrets (`.env`) and generated files (`__pycache__`, `.venv`) from being committed.

+### 9.7 Development Philosophy: Agility and Iteration

+Given the rapid pace of AI advancements, the system is designed with modularity (Service-Oriented Architecture) to facilitate quick iteration and adaptation.
+Components (like the embedding model, chunking strategy, or even the core LLM used for generation) can be swapped out or updated with minimal impact on other parts of the system.
+This aligns with the need for agility in a fast-moving technology space, allowing the project to pivot or adjust strategies as new models and capabilities emerge.

 ---